-As man’s knowledge grew, we learned the true value of trees!
+As man’s knowledge grew, we learned the true value of Trees!

 We learned the art of coppicing with standards and how-to live-in harmony with the Trees, giving them the living life cycle of renewal and the strength of new growth.
-We learned how to manage and help the woodland and found the wisdom of understanding with the harmony of nature and the Lands of the Earth.
+We learned how to manage and help the woodland to thrive and found the wisdom of understanding with the harmony of nature and the Lands of the Earth.

-Britain was once an island of Trees, over the ages laying down their bed of leaves, branches and deadwood of foundation and fertility - feeding the wonderous multitude of life and the drive of nature!
+Britain was once an island of Trees, over the ages laying down their bed of leaves, branches and deadwood of foundation and fertility - feeding the wonderous multitude of life and the living drive of nature!